-The base assessment model integrates over the substantial uncertainty associated with several important model parameters including: acoustic survey catchability (q), the magnitude of the stock (via the $\log(R_0)$) parameter for equilibrium recruitment, productivity of the stock (via the steepness parameter, h, of the stock-recruitment relationship), the rate of natural mortality (M), annual selectivity for key ages, and recruitment deviations.
+The base assessment model integrates over the substantial uncertainty associated with several important model parameters including: acoustic survey catchability (q), the magnitude of the stock (via the $log(R_0)$ parameter for equilibrium recruitment, productivity of the stock (via the steepness parameter, h, of the stock-recruitment relationship), the rate of natural mortality (M), annual selectivity for key ages, and recruitment deviations.
 The uncertainty portrayed by the posterior distribution is a better representation of the uncertainty when compared to maximum likelihood estimates (MLE) because it allows for asymmetry (Figure 24; also see Stewart et al. (2012) for further discussion and examples).
-Table 14 shows that the median biomass, recruitment, and 2009 relative spawning biomass estimates (e.g., 2016 relative spawning biomass) are significantly smaller.
+Table 14 shows that the median biomass, recruitment, and 2009 relative spawning biomass estimates from the posterior distribution are larger than their respective MLEs, however some estimates (e.g., 2016 relative spawning biomass) are significantly smaller.
 Figure 37 shows the MLE and Bayesian estimates as well as the skewed uncertainty in the posterior distributions for spawning biomass and recruitment for each year.